wareya/DIY-Gaming-Mouse/Readme.md

 Test fit the PCB into the shell bottom, and without screwing anything into anything else, attach the top half of the shell and make sure that the buttons can be clicked properly and aren't clicked just by attaching the top half of the shell.
 If they're hard to click or they click themselves, your 3d printer has poor tolerances, and you may need to adjust the button pieces by softening them with the hot air tool and bending them slightly until they fit just right.
 Once you're done here, remove the PCB from the shell.

-Solder the scroll wheel encoder into to the RotaryEncoder footprint on the PCB.
+Solder the scroll wheel encoder in into the RotaryEncoder footprint on the PCB.
 Be very sure that it's all the way down before and while soldering it.
 You may need to twist the pins very slightly with a pair of needle-nose pliers to get them to fit into their holes; the holes are very narrow, on purpose, to reduce the chance of solder bridges forming between them.

 ![firefox_2024-04-07_00-51-23](https://github.com/wareya/DIY-Gaming-Mouse/assets/585488/30d91764-0442-48c3-8c1d-a2128166a1b8)